Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 Apple Watch Series 9

 These are the only three models that you can currently buy new from Apple.
-The Apple Watch Ultra is only available with Cellular, making it extra pricey, but both the SE 2 and Series 10 can either be GPS-only or GPS+Cellular.
+The Apple Watch Ultra 3 is only available with Cellular, making it extra pricey, but both the SE 3 and Series 11 can either be GPS-only or GPS+Cellular and have 5G.
 You can refer to my tree diagram for a quick reference of the most significant differences.
-Here is some more information about the differences:
+Here is some more information about the differences that should help you figure out which Apple Watch is best for you.

-My personal pick for the best budget Apple Watch is the SE (2nd Gen).
-It is the newest "budget" watch and it looks great while boasting a lot of the features Apple Watch wearers love.
-One of the biggest complaints is that it doesn't offer features such as ECG, despite being able to alert the wearer if they experience an irregular heart rhythm.
-However, it does have the new Crash Detection feature, which will alert your emergency contact and make an emergency SOS call unless you cancel the call because you don't need assistance.
-This is cheaper than many of the refurbished older models on Apple's website.
+My personal pick for the best budget Apple Watch is the SE (3rd Gen), and it is the cheapest Apple Watch model out of the three newest releases.
+One of the biggest complaints is that it doesn't offer features such as ECG or blood oxygen, yet it is able to alert the wearer if they experience an irregular heart rhythm and give them hypertension notifications.
+It has a lot of the exciting safety features like Crash Detection, which will alert your emergency contact and make an emergency SOS call unless you cancel the call because you don't need assistance.
+It also happens to be less costly than many of the refurbished older models on Apple's website if you are looking for a cheap Apple Watch.

-The bottom line is that there is no "best Apple Watch for you;" whether or not you need to upgrade Apple Watches depends on your lifestyle, needs, and budget.
-If you are looking for Apple Watch alternatives, like the Fitbit, read this.
+The bottom line is that there is no "best Apple Watch for you."
+Whether or not you need to upgrade Apple Watches depends on your lifestyle, needs, and budget.
+While I do recommend Apple Watches for iPhone users, you might consider Apple Watch alternatives, like the Fitbit.
 Also, keep in mind that there are different sizes.
 You can read more about the sizes and the Apple Watch bands that fit them here.
 Plus, don't forget to check out all the features of watchOS 10.
 We also answer: Do I need cellular on my Apple Watch?

 FAQ

-- What's the newest Apple Watch?
-The Apple Watch 10 is the newest Apple Watch model and was released in September 2024.
-It was released alongside a refreshed Apple Watch Ultra 2.
-The latest budget model is the Apple Watch SE (2nd Gen) and it can be bought new on Apple's website as it is still the newest series of its kind.
+- What is the latest Apple Watch?
+The Apple Watch 11 is the newest base Apple Watch model and was released in September 2025.
+It was released alongside the Apple Watch Ultra 3 and Apple Watch SE (3rd Gen).

 - What Apple Watch do I have?
 You can find your Apple Watch model by checking the back of your watch or by looking it up in the Watch app on your iPhone.
 Once you have your Apple Watch model number, check the Apple Watch Generations table below to find which series you own.